 1. Destructive competition.

-If performance is measured individually rather than collectively, you boss’s proposal might inhibit desirable teamwork within the sales force.
+If performance is measured individually rather than collectively, your boss’s proposal might inhibit desirable teamwork within the sales force.
 Although the context is somewhat different, this is what happened at the venerable investment bank Lazard in the 1990s.
-The “eat what you kill” approach to compensation led to infighting that almost destroyed the bank, until CEO Bruce Wasserstein installed a new compensation system in 2003.
+The “eat what you kill” approach to compensation led to infighting that almost destroyed the bank until CEO Bruce Wasserstein installed a new compensation system in 2003.

 2. Behavior-distorting kinks.